 Leaders have plenty of difficult decisions to make and most deal with people.

 Years ago when I was an executive officer for a company, we also faced difficult decisions around issues dealing with people.
 At a key decision-making meeting, the words of one of our board members gave us a riveting war analogy that has stayed with me for decades.

 When addressing the senior leadership team, he said, “The true character of a company is measured by how its leaders bury their dead.”

 As we were about to implement cutbacks in overhead, his statement provided advice on the importance of treating people with dignity and respect.
 It guided us senior managers to do the right things for the business and for the soon-to-be-departing employees.
 And we did.

-His statement guided us to do the right things for the business and the right thing for the soon to be departing employees, and we did.
-We developed a communication strategy up and down the organization to demonstrate the brutal facts of the marketplace.
-Explained how we were going to maintain and grow our market share while addressing the necessary overhead reductions and the other cost saving implementations.
+Specifically, we developed a communication strategy up and down the organization to demonstrate the brutal facts of the current marketplace.
+We explained how we would maintain and grow our market share while addressing the necessary overhead reductions and other cost-saving measures.

 How we treated those people who were departing served to frame the attitudes, commitment, and loyalty of those remaining.
 We acted as we were expected to act—with care and respect for our employees.
 Our actions preserved our culture and our basic business values.
 In return, we continued to receive defect-free quality products and reasonable shareholder returns.